data-apis/array-api/spec/purpose_and_scope.md

 - Verification of API standard conformance

-The concrete set of functionality that is in scope for this version of the standard is shown in this diagram (_TODO: update after deciding on how optional extensions are dealt with_):
+The concrete set of functionality that is in scope for this version of the standard is shown in this diagram:

 ![Scope of array API](_static/images/scope_of_array_API.png)